The KL2 has three main components:

 3. Successfully conduct a clinical or translational research project

 The Duke CTSA KL2 embraces the concept that mentoring takes many forms and is approached from many points of view.
 Having multiple mentors, each of whom serves a slightly different purpose, ensures that support and guidance is provided in many aspects of an individual’s career from scientific mentoring to coaching work-life/personal-life balance.
-To that end, each KL2 Scholar is required to identify the following mentors:
+KL2 scholars work with leadership to identify additional faculty mentors as needed to support their research and career development, including quantitative mentors, team science mentors, and other CTSA mentors with relevant expertise.
+Each KL2 Scholar, however, is required to identify a primary scientific mentor.

 Primary Scientific Mentor: Each KL2 Scholar must have a primary scientific mentor.
 Scholars are expected to meet with the primary scientific mentor very frequently (usually weekly).
 The primary scientific mentor may be ANY faculty member with expertise to assist applicant with his/her research and career development.

 The Program and Associate Directors of the KL2 will also serve as active mentors for the KL2 scholars and will meet regularly with scholars and the mentorship team throughout the funding period.

 Each KL2 scholar will complete a core curriculum that is tailored to his/her individual needs.
 The curriculum will include training in clinical and translational research as well as career development activities.
 Specifically the core curriculum focuses on the following:

 • Didactic Course Work

 • Training in Responsible Conduct of Research

 As appropriate, Scholars may participate in the various degree granting training programs in clinical and translational research.
 The programs include the following:

 • Masters in Biostatistics